Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 1. **Download**: [Stirling PDF Desktop Installer](https://files.stirlingpdf.com/win-installer.exe)
 2. **Run the installer** - Follow the prompts (installs to `C:\Program Files\Stirling-PDF`)
 3. **Launch from Start Menu** - Search for "Stirling PDF"
-4. **Sign in** - Choose how to connect (see [Choosing your connection](#choosing-your-connection) below)
+4. **Start working with PDFs!**
-5. **Start working with PDFs!**
+5. **Optionally connect a server** - For advanced tools, see [Connecting to a server](#connecting-to-a-server) below

-### Choosing your connection
+### Connecting to a server

-On first launch, you'll be prompted to choose how to connect:
+The desktop app works fully offline for local PDF tools like merging, splitting, rotating, and signing.
+If you need advanced server-side features like OCR or document format conversions, you can connect to a server at any time:

 **Stirling Cloud**
 - Sign in with your Stirling Cloud account
-- All PDF processing stays on your device — your files never leave your machine
+- Gives access to advanced tools powered by server-side processing
-- Login is required because optional cloud assists for advanced tasks are planned for a future release
+- Your files are processed securely and never stored

 **Self-hosted Server**
 - Enter the URL of your own Stirling PDF server instance (e.g., `http://192.168.1.53:8080`)
-- Files are processed on your server, keeping data under your control
+- Full control over your data and processing
-- Useful for team deployments or running your own Stirling PDF server
+- Useful for team deployments or when you want all features on your own infrastructure

 ### Using the Desktop App